 “No single discipline can begin to address the complex nature of our societal challenges.
 We are excited to work with our colleagues across the University and the Obama Foundation to support emerging leaders who are committed to working together to solve the most pressing challenges of our time,” said Deborah Gorman-Smith, Dean, Crown Family School of Social Work, Policy, and Practice.
 “This program will provide opportunities for students to deepen and further expand our community-engaged partnerships on the South Side of Chicago, and will help inform scalable solutions that can, in turn, help solve problems common to urban communities around the world.”

 Obama Foundation Scholars will be part of a global network, including current and prior Obama Scholars cohorts at the University of Chicago and Columbia University, based on their areas of focus.
 Among other opportunities, Scholars will have the option to join an active group of community leaders across the entire Obama Foundation network.

 “Solving the world’s greatest problems requires the efforts of committed leaders who are equipped with cutting-edge tools and insights,” said Booth Dean Madhav Rajan.
 “We are excited to bring our distinctive, data-driven and collaborative approach to learning, plus Booth’s and the Obama Foundation’s vast global networks, to the next generation of social sector leaders.”

 The program begins in early September 2021, and applications for the 2021-22 academic year are due June 27, 2021 by 11:59 p.m.
 CT.
-Interested University of Chicago students may visit the program website for more information on UChicago Obama Foundation Scholars Program, eligibility criteria, and details on how to apply.
-More information can be found on the Obama Foundation website at obama.org/scholars.
+Interested University of Chicago students may visit the program website Opens in a new tab for more information on UChicago Obama Foundation Scholars Program, eligibility criteria, and details on how to apply.
+More information can be found on the Obama Foundation website at obama.org/programs/scholars.

 Contact: Courtney D. Williams, [email protected]